 Step 1: Envision

-Having a clear vision is the essential first step in building any application.
+Having a clear vision is the essential first step to web-based database application development.
 The Envision step aims to help you form a clear picture of what you want to create and give you a framework on which to build.
 Answer the following three questions with as much detail as possible:

 - Who will be using the application?